Organization insights in Viva Insights

 Using organization insights

 Organization insights are more than just a dashboard—they also provide helpful features to share insights and actions with your organization.
-Here's what you might see when you open your Viva Insights app:
+Here's what you might see in the Home tab when you open your Viva Insights app:

 Let's take a look at how to use these features:

-At the top-left of any page or section with organization insights, an indicator shows how many people the insights are measuring.
+At the top-left, an indicator shows how many people the insights are measuring.